arturopala/balloon-burst/README.md

 Motivation
 ----

 An exercise in reactive functional programming.

+Demonstrates simple RFP pattern with practical implementation, and functional testing approach.

 Specification
 ---